 The significance of the Kingdom in regard to the body of the Christ likewise lies in the fact that God will bring to fulfillment the promises that He has made with them regarding the Kingdom.
 (The promises that He has made with them concerning the eternal ages will be fulfilled after the Kingdom.)
 When the Lord returns at the end of the Tribulation, His raptured and glorified body of believers will return with Him.

-and to convict all the ungodly of all their ungodly deeds which they have done in an ungodly way, and of all the harsh things which ungodly sinners have spoken against
+judgment upon all, and to convict all the ungodly of all their ungodly deeds which they have done in an ungodly way, and of all the harsh things which ungodly sinners have spoken

 ~ Jude 1:14-15 ~